gridlang/grid/README.md

 }
 ```

-The `bool` type is builtin.
-This allows us to match on expressions that evaluate to booleans, which replaces the `if`/`else` constructs in most languages.
+This construct allows us to match on expressions, which replaces the `if`/`else` constructs in most languages.
 This also applies to return values from functions.

 For example: